tigrkoshka/2023-MIPT-Rust/docs/setup.md

 cargo install --path tools/rover
 ```

-Probably, you'll need `libssl-dev` installed to build `rover`.
+You may need to additionally install `libssl-dev` and `pkg-config` to build `rover`.
 Install it if needed.

 From this moment, you can call it from any place you want!